hansottowirtz/elpong/SPEC.md

 Custom actions:

-With `no_data` the data is set to null.<br/>
+With `no_data` the data sent to the server is set to null.<br/>
 With `no_selector` the url is like a collection action url.
-Use it if you want to send along the Element, because a Collection action sends nothing.<br/>
+Use it if you want to send along an Element, because a Collection action sends no data.<br/>
-With `path` you can set another path if the action name has another name.<br/>
+With `path` you can set the path.
+The default is the action name<br/>
 With `returns_other`, the returned data will not be merged with the Element data.
 This only applies to Elements.

 Difference between actions and collection actions:

-- Collection actions send null by default, actions send data when `exclude_data` isn't true.
+- Collection actions send null by default, actions send the element when `no_data` isn't true.
 - Collection actions never have a selector value, actions do when `no_selector` isn't true.